Constellation-Labs/documentation-hub/validate/automated/nodectl-commands.md

 The **`reboot`** command does not take any [parameters](#what-is-an-option-and-parameter) and offers the Node Operator the ability to reboot their physical or VPS (Virtual Private Server in the cloud) via a warm boot.

 :::success Recommended
-For Node Operation this command is **preferred/recommended** over normal operating system reboot command.
+For node Operation this command is **preferred/recommended** over normal operating system reboot command.
 :::

-When issued, the nodectl `reboot` command will gracefully leave the profiles defined in the nodectl configuration file before rebooting the Node.
+When issued, the nodectl `reboot` command will gracefully leave the profiles defined in the nodectl configuration file before rebooting the node.

 #### dictionary
 | term | definition |